 I heard that tomorrow it might rain.

-Don’t call Laura right now, she might not be in school.
+Don’t call Lisa right now, she might not be in school.

 This art class looks interesting, I might take it.